List of gay icons

+This is a list of people and characters described or narrativized as gay icons by contemporary or historical media.

 Historical figures

 Sappho of Lesbos

 Sappho of Lesbos was an Archaic Greek poet known for composing sentimental lyrics about women.
 Perceived homoerotism in her poems have led to her becoming a symbol for lesbianism, with her name and home island inspiring the terms sapphic and lesbian respectively.
 Her sexuality, and the themes in her poetry have been extensively discussed and reinterpreted by scholars.